ANIDEB/testservice/README.md

 The workflow at `.github/workflows/ci-cd.yml` will:
 - Run `go test` and `go vet` on PRs and pushes to `main`.
 - On successful push to `main`, it builds the Docker image, pushes to Artifact Registry, and deploys to Cloud Run (when secrets are configured).
+- After deploy, it runs a simple smoke test against the `/readyz` endpoint and fails the workflow if it does not return HTTP 200.

 **Required repository secrets:**